 Proving that super-speed leads to super-boredom and strange ways to alleviate it, DC's Man of Steel took on <em>yet another</em> costumed identity in the late 1980s as his subconsciousness responded to criticisms that he was out of touch with the grittier crime of the time by creating the harder-edged Gangbuster identity a hero who wasn't afraid to punch crimes in the gut and <em>didn't even have a cape</em> to demonstrate how much of an antihero he really was. <p>That Gangbuster was also the result of a nervous breakdown that meant that Clark wasn't actually aware that he was running around in leather and beating up bad guys at night just added an extra level of WTF to the whole thing.
 Superman, we expect better from you... but maybe that's the problem.

 If there's one thing America should know about its favorite super-soldier, it's that sometimes, he needs a little break.
-Steve Rogers has been replaced as Captain America no less than three times now, with only one of them due to his untimely "demise." <p>The other times, instead of going on vacation and maybe catching up on his reading, Steve has adopted new superheroic identities to keep fighting the good fight.
+Steve Rogers has been replaced as Captain America several times now, with only one of them due to his untimely "demise." <p>Other times, instead of going on vacation and maybe catching up on his reading, Steve has adopted new superheroic identities to keep fighting the good fight.
 In the 1980s, he called himself "The Captain," and wore a variation on his regular costume, but he tried a lot harder in the 1970s when he became Nomad, the "hero without a country," driving around <em>Easy Rider</em>-style to rediscover his connection to America. <p>He always ends up back in the familiar Cap costume, of course, but that's not the point.
 After all, no-one who'd willingly call themselves Nomad would argue with the idea that, sometimes, it's all about the <em>journey</em>, man.

-And then, there's the time that Spider-Man took on not one, not two, but <em>four</em> different costumed identities to try and disguise the fact that he was still saving the day even though Spider-Man was supposed to be laying low. <p>As part of the 1998 <em>Identity Crisis</em> storyline that ran through the various Spider-Man titles, Peter Parker created new costumes and names of four brand-new superheroes, all of whom went on to be adopted by other characters when he went back to his more traditional Friendly Neighborhood ID. <p>The IDs took on a new life in the recently released <i>The Amazing Spider-Man 2</i> video game as alternate costumes (and even a poster, and a couple of comic book covers), letting you play out your <i>own</i> Identity Crisis.
+And then, there's the time that Spider-Man took on not one, not two, but <em>four</em> different costumed identities to try and disguise the fact that he was still saving the day even though Spider-Man was supposed to be laying low. <p>As part of the 1998 <em>Identity Crisis</em> storyline that ran through the various Spider-Man titles, Peter Parker created new costumes and names of four brand-new superheroes - Hornet, Prodigy, Dusk, and Ricochet. <p>Later four other heroes took on the identities for a brief time, collectively calling themselves The Slingers, though their careers were almost universally short-lived.